 Please note that you can choose to study any of the elective modules available at the department as long as you fulfill the prerequisites.
 Please contact the teacher of the module you are interested in directly for more information on the prerequisites and to discuss your eligibility.
 Courses in the core module are not open to exchange students or students from other programs.

-Electives from other departments:
+Electives from other departments and internship:

 If you click on a link in this section, a new window will open.
 Please select the appropriate semester from the drop-down menu in the top, left-hand corner to view the relevant description.
 Please note that the list is subject to changes.